7 Documentary Film Subgenres You Must Know

-Read this article, pick a couple to watch within (we have some suggestions) each genre and see if you get inspired, and then go out shooting your own!
+This article describes seven important documentary film subgenres.
+Pick a couple to watch within each genre (I have some suggestions), see if you get inspired, and then go out shooting your own!

 1. Travel Documentary